securitydatspring2019/Week-05-PenetrationTesting/README.md

 ## What to Install
 Pretty much this time ;-(

 Follow this [guide](https://docs.google.com/document/d/1v7pbEsQ24a4B07UjtFP3_hywqMF7URCRSr9EgpD2bUE/edit?usp=sharing), and install acording to your ambitions.
-If you pick the red track, you will have a perfect plaform to continue on, if you plan for a future related to security.
+If you go with the yellow/red track, you will have a perfect platform to continue with, if you plan for a future related to security.

 __*I will assume you have installed the software BEFORE the lesson.
 We will not spend time with this in the class.
 This is 4. semester, so I expect you have heard about this "thing" called Google ;-)*__